Kalinin K-7

 The Kalinin K-7 (Калинин К-7) was a heavy experimental aircraft designed and tested in the Soviet Union in the early 1930s.
 It was of unusual configuration, with twin booms and large underwing pods housing fixed landing gear and machine gun turrets.
 In the passenger version, seats were arranged inside the 2.3-meter thick (7 ft 7 in) wings.
 The airframe was welded from KhMA chrome-molybdenum steel.
-The original design called for six engines in the wing leading edge, but when the projected loaded weight was exceeded, two more engines were added to the trailing edges of the wing, one right and one left of the central passenger pod.
+The original design called for six engines in the wing leading edge, but when the projected loaded weight was exceeded, two more engines were added to the trailing edges of the wing, one left and one right of the central passenger pod.
 Nemecek states in his book that at first only one further pusher engine was added.

 Design

 The K-7 was designed by World War I aviator and Soviet aircraft designer Konstantin Kalinin at the aviation design bureau he headed in Kharkiv, Ukraine, It was one of the biggest aircraft built before the jet age.
-It had an unusual arrangement of six tractor engines on the wing leading edge and a single engine in pusher configuration at the rear.
+It featured an unusual arrangement of six tractor engines on the wing leading edge and a single engine in pusher configuration at the rear.

-In civil transport configuration, it had a capacity for 120 passengers and 7000 kg of mail.
-As a troop transport it had capacity for 112 fully equipped paratroopers.
-In bomber configuration it would be armed with 8 x 20 mm autocannons, 8 x 7.62 mm machine guns and up to 9600 kg of bombs.
+The K-7 design had an intended capacity of 120 passengers and 7000 kg of mail, or 112 fully equipped paratroopers when configured for military transport.
+In bomber configuration it was planned to be armed with 8 x 20 mm autocannons, 8 x 7.62 mm machine guns and up to 9600 kg of bombs.